 We feed our turkeys longer, 16 to 20 weeks.
 They are fed mostly whole grain.
 Whole grain makes up over 65% of their diet and 90% of their finishing ration.
 Our birds need access to grit so the birds can process their own feed.
 We allow them to mature as nature intended.
 The birds are allowed to grow slower and longer and they develop an excellent finish resulting in a natural basting bird that makes a delicious gravy.

 This is a bird registered as heritage.
 Some breeds date back to the 1700’s.
 They are slower growing and smaller birds.
+The first criterion is that heritage turkeys are able to mate naturally with no intervention from humans, and with expected fertility rates of 70-80%.

 This would be a turkey from the non commercial breeds.